 Why choose Holiday Extras for your Mexico travel insurance?

 Booking with Holiday Extras gives you the choice of three excellent insurance levels, so you can pick the worldwide policy that suits your itinerary:

-- Basic contributes £500 cancellation costs per person, £1 million in medical cover, and £1,500 for baggage protection.
+- Bronze contributes £1000 cancellation costs per person, £5 million in medical cover, and £500 for baggage protection.

-- Standard doubles cancellation cover per person to £1,000 and offers medical cover at £2 million, and £1,500 for baggage.
+- Silver more than doubles cancellation cover per person to £2,500 and offers medical cover at £10 million, and £1,500 for baggage.

-- Premium cover, offers £5,000 cancellation cover for everyone in your party, £1,500 of baggage cover, and £5 million for medical expenditure.
+- Gold cover, offers £5,000 cancellation cover for everyone in your party, £2000 of baggage cover, and £10 million for medical expenditure.

-The option of single trip or annual trip policies provides even more versatility, and all Holiday Extras' insurances offer free cover for children aged up to 18 accompanied by an adult policyholder.
+The option of single trip or annual trip policies provides even more versatility, and all Holiday Extras policies offer cover for children as well**.
 You'll be assured of a straightforward booking process which takes an average of just ten minutes; so you can focus on the details of your trip.

 Practical advice for Mexico